borkdude/blog/posts/babashka-java-reflection-type-hints.md

 will consistently return `3` and when changing `Callable` to `Runnable`, you'll get `nil`.
-Note that the above snippet will still have the ambiguous behavior in Clojure, since it doesn't have enough type hints to figure out the right method at compile time and `clojure.lang.Reflector` does nothing with type hints.
+Note that the above snippet will still have the ambiguous behavior in JVM Clojure, since it doesn't have enough type hints to figure out the right method at compile time and `clojure.lang.Reflector` does nothing with type hints.
 Once JVM Clojure finds out that you're calling `.submit` on a `java.util.concurrent.ExecutorService` though, the code will run with the expected method.